turtleion/PySimpleInput/README.md

     -   9 -> the opposite of flags 4 [COMING SOON]
     -   10 -> E-Mail input support [COMING SOON]

+### All Flags 3 Code
+- "str" -> convert user input to str
+++ CAUTION
+>>> This method (MAYBE) will nees you to prevent the user entering alphabet characters that can be destroy PySimpleInput system / Use flags 4
+- "int" ->  convert user input to int
+- "float" ->  convert user input to float
 You can also use multiple flags, like this

+### Did you know, you can combine a flags
+You can combine a flags like this
 `userinp = PySim.input("What is your name?", None, 1, 2, 5)
-The result is
-`the user inputted: Joe McCallison because flag 1 and 5 activated, it will be like this: JOEMCCALLISON`
+the user inputted: Joe McCallison, because flag 1 and 5 activated, it will be like this: JOEMCCALLISON`

 # Contribution
 I Appreciate you for contributing on this modules